panther-labs/panther/docs/gitbook/policies/scanning/README.md

 ![](../../.gitbook/assets/add-new-account-1.png)

+Enter your account `Name` and `AWS Account ID`.

+{% hint style="info" %}
-Enter your account `Name` and `AWS Account ID`, and then tick the boxes if you want to enable real-time scans and/or automatic remediation:
+If you want to enable real-time scans or automatic remediation, make sure to tick the boxes here!
+{% endhint %}

 ![](../../.gitbook/assets/add-new-account-2.png)